 A Tex Mex salad is a combination of various Mexican ingredients such as corn, beans, and pepper.
 For the dressing, combine mustard, vinegar, olive oil, lime juice, and cilantro.

 Salsa is fantastic on its own, but you can make it even more irresistible by adding a little bit of pineapple!
 This vibrant fruit gives the sauce a wonderful balance of sweet, savory, and spicy.
 Top your fish tacos with this flavorful salsa and I bet you’ll never eat it without it ever again.

 Oh, and if you don’t have pineapple on hand, you can also try using papaya or mango slices as well.
 Try them and see which fruit works best for you!

 Aside from infusing it with tomatoes and broth, here’s another way to elevate rice: add cilantro and lime.
 Seems too simple, but these two ingredients will make the humble white rice full of zest and flavor.

 Together with fish tacos, your guests will leave your home full and happy.

 When it comes to Mexican feasts, you better leave room for dessert.
-Mexicans make the best desserts, and churros is one of them.
-It’s deep-fried dough, but when coated in a cinnamon sugar mixture and dipped in Dulce de leche?
+Mexicans make the best desserts, and churros are one of them.
+It’s deep-fried dough, but when coated in a cinnamon-sugar mixture and dipped in Dulce de leche?
 It is mind-blowingly phenomenal.